steamclock/switchcraft/README.md

 ## Installation

+### Swift Package Manager
+Switchcraft is available through Swift Package Manager.
+To install it, follow these steps:

+1. In Xcode, click File, then Swift Package Manager, then Add Package Dependency
+2. Choose your project
+3. Enter this URL in the search bar https://github.com/steamclock/netable.git

+### Cocoapods

-Switchcraft is available through [CocoaPods](http://cocoapods.org).
+Switchcraft is also available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```ruby